DaanWillems/db/README.md

-# Simple Go Key-Value Database
+# Simple Go Key-Value storage

-This project is a simple key-value database implemented in Go.
+This project is a simple key-value storage implemented in Go.
 It features an in-memory table (memtable), write-ahead logging (WAL), and persistent storage using SSTables.
-The database supports basic schema management and serialization of different data types.
+The storage supports basic schema management and serialization of different data types.

 ## Features